 Nate is a Registered Maine Guide who grew up in northern Maine, hunting, fishing, skiing, and finding whatever excuse available to spend his time outdoors.
 After earning a Bachelors of Science in Marine Engineering from the Maine Maritime Academy, he spent years traveling the world working on cruise ships, specializing in water purification.
 His love for the natural world brought him back from the sea to complete an apprenticeship at the Maine Primitive Skills School.
 Nathan is passionate about sharing skills, especially bow making and foraging.
 He also enjoys shelter building and Bee Keeping.

 Colby is a sailor, who enjoys living in the forest.
-He has over three years of outdoor year round living experience from Maine to Hawaii.
-He has overwintered in two primitive shelters here in Maine.
+He has over five years of outdoor year round living experience from Maine to Hawaii.
+He has overwintered in three primitive shelters here in Maine.
 You may find him turning dead creatures into furry clothes or creating permaculture gardens.
 He has completed several solo survival trips in different parts of the world.
 Colby has a Bachelors of Science in Adventure Therapy from Unity College in Maine and graduated Valedictorian of his class.
 He has studied under Tom Brown Jr. and many other primitive skills teachers.
 Colby has taught for several years at the annual Maine Primitive Gathering and has worked with various youth outdoor programs in Maine.
-He enjoys teaching the Earth 5 Day Living Course and Scout Skills Course at MPSS.
+He enjoys teaching the Earth Living 5 Day Course and Scout Skills Course at MPSS.

 Jim was born and raised in Massachusetts spending most of his childhood in the purity of the woods where his love of nature’s solace came at an early age.
 This love of outdoor adventure led him into Boy Scouts, and the U.S. Army.
 After returning home he continued camping, hiking, and exploring, often alone because his friends didn’t like his “no tent” style of camping.
 After the birth of his son his then wife asked him to take a basic survival class to insure he would come home after his solo trips.
 This lead him to bushcraft and primitive arts, which lead to become a student of The Pathfinder School and a graduate of the School’s first Advance Class.
 Since that time his passion for nature, awareness, tracking, primitive skills and philosophy has taken him to study under many great elders such as Mike Douglas of the Maine Primitive Skills School, Ray “Old Turtle” Reitze of Earthways School, master bowyer Bob Brooks, Arthur Haines of the Delta Institute and more.
 Specializing in reversing the effects of Nature Deficiency Syndrome associated with ADD, and ADHD in both kids and adults.
 Still continuing his education he and his son Gage, spends their weekends at the Maine Primitive Skills School learning the ancestral ways of the Passamaquoddy Indian nation scouts and further developing his Primitive and Awareness skills, landscape caretaker, Mentoring and community building skills.
 His son Gage, now 10 yrs old, is following in his dad’s footsteps and learning deep rooted connections with nature.
 Learning about regenerating healthy communities and how to interact with the landscape as a healthy participant in a mutually beneficial relationship.
 Learning to be more respectful about what he leaves in his wake as he moves through the landscape and community and through life as an adult.
 He’s connected to what is authentic, dynamic, and meaningful in a resilient community as an aware, compassionate, and grounded individual.
 Jim is the Senior Instructor for the Pathfinder School where he teaches and develops advanced courses and training.
 He teaches the Earth Living and Bushcraft courses.
 Also a writer in Self Reliance Magazine, and has currant CPR & AED, Wilderness First-Aid, Urban First Responder certificates, and likes chocolate chip cookies but hates snakes.